 Unfortunately, there’s a lot of misinformation out there about real estate agents.
 But the fact is that agents are professionals, and if they don’t take care of clients, they won’t be in business long.
 Agents really are looking out for their clients’ best interests and put themselves second in the equation – even if they ultimately make less money.
 So let’s clear things up a bit.
-Check out these 6 myths about Los Angeles real estate agents that you need to know.
+Check out these 6 myths about Riverside real estate agents that you need to know.

 1. Paying Less Commission = Making More Money

-This is a myth about Los Angeles real estate agents kept alive by some of the shadier discount brokers who claim to save sellers money by charging lower commissions.
+This is a myth about Riverside real estate agents kept alive by some of the shadier discount brokers who claim to save sellers money by charging lower commissions.
 But as in any profession, the top producers, the cream of the crop, usually charge a little more.
 That’s because top agents get better results for clients – offering more services and usually getting a better sale price.
 Would you choose your surgeon for a major procedure on the basis of price?

 2. Always Late for Appointments

 As with anything, there are always a few bad apples, but most of the apples in real estate are good.
 The vast majority of real estate agents conduct themselves in a professional manner.
 And that means they understand that clients deserve respect, which means being courteous and punctual.
 Again, agents who are habitually tardy and discourteous just don’t last long because they don’t establish long-term relationships critical for success in this arena.

 3. Will Say Anything to Make a Sale

 And here’s another bad-apple myth about [market-city] real estate agents.
 Top-producing agents reached that level and achieved their reputation by being honest and truthful.
 In fact, agents have to adhere to a rigorous ethical code to remain in business.
 Reputation and word-of-mouth referrals are critical for an agent’s continued success.